 The subject matter is complex and ever changing.
 There are thousands of people writing on these topics, many of whom have only a basic understanding of the issues.

-Our experts have decades of relevant experience, understand all the complexity and nuance allowing us to provide advice that is timely and accurate.
+Our experts have decades of relevant experience and understand all the complexity and nuance, allowing us to provide advice that is timely and accurate.

 At Access Applied, we only collect a small amount information to facilitate initial registration and to provide basic customer service.
 Because we do not collect ANY other personal or financial information, our users are in control of the security and privacy of their information.